tmarkovski/json-bbs-signatures/spec/spec.md

 ### Normalization Algorithm

-This document explores the use of JSON Pointer, standardized with [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901), as a normalization algorithm.
+This document explores the use of [JSON Pointer Normalization](https://github.com/trinsic-id/json-normalize-ptr-spec) algorithm based on [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901).
+The normalization algorithm produces an output that flattens the original JSON object.
-JSON Pointer defines a string syntax for identifying a specific value within a JSON document.
-Each node in the JSON document is uniquely expressed as a string.<br />
-JSON Pointer tools and libraries available in all languages.

-*Example JSON document of personal address*
+*Example JSON document:*

 ```json
 {